admin.spr@ebor.academy | 01482 811 499

 Science Curriculum Implementation

-• Follow a clearly sequenced and progressive program of study based on the National Curriculum objectives which takes account of the mixed age year groups (e.g. a two year cycle).
-Pupils will be taught all areas of scientific knowledge at a year group appropriate level by the end of KS1 and KS2.
+• Follow a clearly sequenced and progressive program of study based on the National Curriculum objectives which takes account of the mixed age year groups (through a two year cycle).
+Pupils will be taught all areas of scientific knowledge at a year group appropriate level by the end of their Key Stage.

-• Lessons will be planned and taught using the ‘three part lesson’ format.
+• Have lessons that will be planned and taught using the ‘three part lesson’ format.
 This will ensure that lessons are exciting, engaging, stimulating and progressive.

-• Children have access to key vocabulary (and definitions).
-This will enable them to readily apply their understanding to their verbal communication and written work (see below).
+• Utilise key vocabulary (and definitions).
+This will enable children to readily apply their understanding to their verbal communication and written work.

-• Apply mathematical knowledge to their understanding of science, including collecting, presenting and analysing data.
+• Apply cross-curricular knowledge to pupils' understanding of science, including collecting, presenting and analysing data, as well as use writing skills to structure a scientific report in a sequential and coherent manner.

-• Children will complete scientific investigations on a regular basis.
-More specifically, all pupil will complete each of the five enquiry types during the academic year (Work scientifically by: observing over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing (controlled investigations); and researching using secondary sources)
+• Complete scientific investigations on a regular basis.
+More specifically, all pupils will complete each of the five enquiry types during the academic year (Work scientifically by: observing over time; pattern seeking; identifying, classifying and grouping; comparative and fair testing (controlled investigations); and researching using secondary sources).